0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/_College Applications/Carnegie (12-15-25)/Essays/Carnegie Mellon University Statement of Purpose.md

 # Leadership Role

-My most major leadership role was the time I spent with Theta Chi Fraternity.
+My experience with leadership arose from Theta Chi Fraternity.
 During my time as an active member, I was the historian, vice president, and then president of the fraternity.

-- *CMU*: Choose **one** of the following topics and discuss:
-	- A time when you faced a difficult academic challenge or hurdle and how you navigated through it.
-	- An example of how you managed your time and academic workload in a previous or current degree program.
-	- An example of a leadership or mentoring role that you held.
-What was the role and how did it impact you?
+My role as president, particularly, had a profound impact on the way I view both leadership and myself.
+During the first semester, it was quickly apparent that I sill had plenty to learn about how to effectively run an organization.
+I had to deal with problems I never thought I would have to deal with and find the best way to solve them.
+The lesson I took from my time was two-fold: (1) there is no perfect right or wrong solution as everything has nuance; (2) regardless of the actions a leader takes, not everyone will be pleased.
+Today, I understand the importance of holding your head high and persevering regardless of progress in terms of both leadership and academia.
 # Why I Choose Carnegie Mellon